Dragomir Brzak: Biography

-He was born in Belgrade, Serbia, on the 21st of February 1851, and educated at Belgrade's Grandes écoles (the University of Belgrade) and Vienna's School of Telegraphy.
+He was born in Belgrade, Serbia, on 21 February 1851, and educated at Belgrade's Grandes écoles (the University of Belgrade) and Vienna's School of Telegraphy.
 During the Serbian-Turkish Wars he voluntarily enlisted as a telegraphist in the Serbian Military Headquarters.

 After the war, he spent much of his time in the Bohemian quarter of the old section of the Serbian capital called Skadarlija, socializing with friends, actors, poets, and artists.
 A government appointment was secured for him by his uncle.
 As a postal clerk and telegraphist, he had plenty of time to devote to his literary pursuits.

 He was never considered a popular writer, and the quiet grace of his style and his refusal to pander to the popular taste in the morals and incidents of his work may have disqualified him from popularity.
 His numerous travel writings, Sa Avale na Bosforu: putne beleške sa pohoda Beogradskog pevačkog društva (1897) and U Komisiji: svakojake slike i prilike iz mojeg beležnika (1902) achieved a respectable following.
 He also translated several foreign dramas for the Serbian theatre, including Shakespeare's "Midsummer Night's Dream."

 His companions and collaborators were Janko Veselinović and Stevan Sremac.
 The famous play "Djido" is one of several which he wrote with Janko Veselinović and—the novelist (Veselinović) usually contributing the story and the dramatist (Brzak) the theatrical working up.
 Brzak also collaborated with Stevan Sremac on "Ivkova Slava" in adapting it for the theater.
 Literary critic Jovan Skerlić mentions Dragomir Brzak for his effort in "The History of Modern Serbian Literature" (Istorija nove srpske književnosti).